amacfie/amacfie.github.io/_posts/2016-11-05-scots-in-hk.md

 Starting from a tiny fishing village,
 Hong Kong grew as a British colony to have [over a quarter][gdp] of the GDP of China, with 0.5% of its population (and 12% of the GDP of the UK).
+By the time that Hong Kong was given to China, it was home to 6.5 million people and some of the most desirable [real estate][realestate] in the world.

 Dr. Jardine as painted in the 1820s:

 ![](https://upload.wikimedia.org/wikipedia/commons/e/e5/Jardine_by_Chinnery.png)

 [gdp]: http://www.wolframalpha.com/input/?i=(1993+GDP+of+Hong+Kong)+%2F+(1993+GDP+of+China)
+[realestate]: www.tandfonline.com/doi/full/10.1080/01446190500127260?src=recsys
 [travel]: https://en.wikipedia.org/wiki/William_Jardine_(merchant)#Departure_from_China_and_breakdown_of_relations